Goal Achievement Case Studies In Life Coaching

 Jack told me that he had studied long and hard at university with the goal to get his law degree first time around.

-The with questioning Jack revealed that when he passed with honours, he did not really acknowledge himself or celebrate his success.
+With more questioning Jack revealed that when he passed with honours, he did not really acknowledge himself or celebrate his success.
 After all, it was only what was expected of him by his high achieving family.

 Coaching Breakthrough: Jack realised it was time to celebrate